natescode/silicon/docs/basics.md

 There are 7 base types:

-`opaque` - for opaque external reference types
+`exref` - for opaque external reference types

 `vec` - v128 for WASM.
 For SIMD instructions.